fmoessbauer/drace/README.md

 The output (logs) of MSR are just for debugging reasons.
 The resolved symbols are passed back to drace and merged with the non-managed ones.

+### Custom Annotations

+Custom synchonisation logic is supported by annotating the corresponding code sections.
+Thereto we provide a header with macros in `annotations/drace_annotation.h`.
+To enable these macros, define `DRACE_ANNOTATION` prior to including the header.

+A example how to use the annotations is given in `test/mini-apps/annotations/`.

 ## Testing with GoogleTest

 Both the detector and a fully integrated DR-Client can be tested using the following command: